40 Biggest NBA Draft Busts: Where Are They Now?

 12. Sean May (No. 13, 2005)

 Charlotte tabbed the home-state star as its first-round pick in 2005.
-What they couldn’t have foreseen was the effect that injuries would have on May’s NBA career; he had microfracture surgery on his right knee in October of 2007 and played in just a total of 119 NBA games.
+What the team couldn’t have foreseen was the effect that injuries would have on May’s NBA career; he had microfracture surgery on his right knee in October of 2007 and played in just a total of 119 NBA games.

 Out of the NBA since 2010, May was playing in France as of the end of 2014.